-Appropriate communication will be provided to the referring physician in a manner to be designated in the RPC plan.
+Appropriate, communication will be provided to the referring physician in a manner to be designated in the RPC plan.
 All maternal transports should be evaluated by the RPC staff for appropriateness of transfer, quality assessment, improvement factors, and need for provider continuing education.

-Maternal transport that would benefit the fetus but could seriously jeopardize the mother's well-being should be avoided.
-The decision to transfer a perinatal patient should be made jointly by the primary physician in conjunction with a consultant from the RPC.
+Maternal transport that would benefit the fetus but could seriously jeopardize the mother's wellbeing should be avoided.
+The decision to transport a perinatal patient should be made jointly by the primary physician in conjunction with the perinatal consultant from the RPC.

 Maternal transports for neonatal problems should not be accepted at the RPC if neonatal bed space is not available and will result in immediate neonatal transport.
-RPC, through the Maternal Regional Director, is responsible for identifying an appropriate facility.
+If the RPC cannot accept the transport, the RPC Maternal Director is responsible for identifying an appropriate facility that can accept the patient.

-Risk identification is critical and should be followed by development of a plan of care that specifically describes medical and psychosocial risks, as well as arrangements for referral and consultation.
+Risk identification is critical and should be followed by the development of a plan of care that specifically describes medical and psychosocial risks, as well as arrangements for referral and consultation.
 Risk assessment should be integrated into the educational process of all perinatal providers.